KushBhoi/Autoclicker2.0/README.md

 # Welcome to the Autoclicker Repository!

-This project offers a powerful and highly customizable autoclicker tool, designed to automate repetitive clicking tasks on your computer.
+This project offers a powerful autoclicker tool, designed to automate repetitive clicking tasks on your computer.
 Whether you're looking to streamline workflow processes, boost productivity, or automate testing, this autoclicker is the perfect solution.

 ### IMPORTANT: (Skipping these steps will prevent the application from working)
 Follow the instructions below to ensure proper setup: